Skip to main content

 The get-change command will:

-• Wait for the blast radius calculation to complete (up to 10 minutes by default)
+• Wait for the blast radius calculation to complete (up to the configured timeout)

 • Return a markdown-formatted summary of risks and affected resources